 Class I: members eligible to retire who have not yet done so.

-Class Il: all other members.
+Class II: all other members.

 The member with respect to whom a pension is purchased under the purchase option shall have vesting in such pension whether the pension is immediate or deferred.